mitre/saf/README.md

 ### Installation via Windows Installer

-To install the latest release of the SAF CLI on Windows, download and run the most recent installer for your system architecture from the [Releases](https://github.com/mitre/saf/releases) page.
+To install the latest release of the SAF CLI on Windows, download and run the most recent installer for your system architecture from the [Releases](https://github.com/mitre/saf/releases)  :octocat: page.

 #### Update via Windows Installer

-To update the SAF CLI on Windows, uninstall any existing version from your system and then download and run the most recent installer for your system architecture from the [Releases](https://github.com/mitre/saf/releases) page.
+To update the SAF CLI on Windows, uninstall any existing version from your system and then download and run the most recent installer for your system architecture from the [Releases](https://github.com/mitre/saf/releases)  :octocat: page.

 [top](#installation)
 ## Usage